tejaswini1211/DDOS_detection_using_ML/README.md

 - 🤖 ML Algorithm: Random Forest Classifier (can be extended to others)
 - 🧠 Tasks: Feature selection, model training, evaluation, and saving the trained model
 - 📈 Evaluation: Confusion matrix, classification report, and accuracy

+Sample Output
+Accuracy: ~98% (may vary by dataset)
+Confusion Matrix and Classification Report displayed in terminal